PeptideWitch/PeptideWitch/README.md

 Now you're inside a closed python world.

-2) Aownload the master .zip file of PeptideWitch.
+2) Download the master .zip file of PeptideWitch.
 Unzip it to a spot you like.

 3) Go back to command prompt: